Survey on Combinatorial Register Allocation and Instruction Scheduling: Register Allocation

+Figure~\ref{fig:pbqp-example} shows the assignment costs for the running example from Figure~\ref{fig:sum-example}, where $c$ is the estimated benefit of discarding a copy by coalescing and $s$ is the estimated cost of spilling a temporary (uniform benefits and costs are assumed for simplicity).
+None of the temporaries can be rematerialized since their values cannot be recomputed from available values~\cite{Chaitin1981}, hence the cost of assigning them to \register{rm} is infinite.
+Since $\Temp{1}$ and $\Temp{2}$ interfere, assignments to the same register incur an infinite cost.
+This is the case for all pairs of temporaries in the example except $\sequence{\Temp{2}, \Temp{4}}$ and $\sequence{\Temp{2}, \Temp{5}}$ which yield null matrices as they do not interfere.

-Scholz and Eckstein devised a custom heuristic solver that follows the procedure explained in Section~\ref{sec:solving} and an optimal solver that applies exhaustive enumeration (as opposed to branch-and-bound) search when no reduction rule applies.
-Results for a digital signal processor (DSP) show that the PBQP approach can deliver up to $13.6\%$ faster programs than traditional, graph coloring-based heuristics.
-At the same time, the results show a significant quality gap between the solutions delivered by the heuristic and the optimal PBQP solver.
-Further experimentation on the optimal PBQP solver by Hirnschrott \etal{} supports the conclusions of Scholz and Eckstein for DSPs with different number of registers and instruction operands~\cite{Hirnschrott2003}.
+Scholz and Eckstein propose both a heuristic and an optimal PBQP solver.
+When no reduction rule applies, the former applies applies greedy elimination rules while the latter resorts to exhaustive enumeration (as opposed to branch-and-bound search).
+As this survey is concerned with combinatorial approaches, only results related to the optimal PBQP solver are discussed.
+Scholz and Eckstein experiment with five signal processing benchmarks on Infineon's Carmel 20xx~\cite{Carmel} Digital Signal Processor (DSP) to demonstrate the ease with which its special register allocation constraints (that dictate register combinations allowed for certain pairs of temporaries) are modeled in PBQP.
+Their dynamic evaluation shows that the optimal solver can deliver up to 13.6\% faster programs than graph coloring-based heuristics~\cite{Smith2004}.
+A complementary static evaluation of the optimal PBQP solver by Hirnschrott \etal{} supports the conclusions of Scholz and Eckstein for different versions of an ideal DSP with different number of registers and instruction operands~\cite{Hirnschrott2003}.